Economists issue euro crisis blueprint, warn disaster looms

 As well as the “partial and temporary mutualisation of debt” under which the ECB should commit to greater purchases of sovereign debt, countries with fiscal surpluses should also prop up demand across the euro zone as a whole.

-Any further steps towards burden-sharing would likely meet with stiff resistance in Berlin, which has contributed most to the region’s existing bailout programs and faces another heavy hit should Athens fail to honor its debts.
+Any further steps towards burden-sharing would likely meet with stiff resistance in Berlin, which has contributed most to the region’s existing bailout programmes and faces another heavy hit should Athens fail to honour its debts.

 If Greece become insolvent and quits the euro zone, Germany should expect a loss of up to 82 billion euros, while if an insolvent Greece remains within the single currency bloc it would cost Berlin 89 billion euros, Germany’s Ifo economics institute estimates.